ejakait/Moon/_posts/2020-11-14-symatech-labs-website.md

 ---
 ### The project

 This is a project I worked on during my internship at Symatech Labs, designing and developing their website.
-It is a simple single page application made with HTML, CSS JS and JQuery.
-Let me know what you think.
+It is a simple single page application made with HTML, CSS JS and JQuery.Check it out [here ](https://www.symatechlabs.com/)and let me know what you think.

 ![](/uploads/sym1.PNG)